 He has lived all over Britain and Europe, including two years in Northern Ireland while the armed conflict was still going on, experiencing first-hand daily life in an environment of bombs, riots and sectarian hatred.
 He loves traditional Irish and Scottish music, flamenco, salsa, the poetry of Robert Burns, and has a fasciantion for the science of complex adapative systems and self-organisation.

-Andrzej Getsugen Krajewski is the Director of the Peacemaker Community Poland and co-organizer of the Auschwitz-Birkenau Bearing Witness Retreat.
+Andrzej Getsugen Krajewski is the head teacher of the Zen Peacemakers of Poland and co-organizer of the Auschwitz-Birkenau Bearing Witness Retreat.

 Born 1939 with strong wanderlust.
 Graduated Faculty of Philosophy at the Warsaw University to spend some lazy years on traveling foot.